 ATTENDANCE IS REQUIRED on a regular basis beginning on the first day of the semester.
 Irregular attendance or neglect of work may result in removal from the course with a failing grade or other sanctions.
 Regular attendance is required for certification to the bar examiners.
-Students must notify their instructor if they miss a class and notify the Graduate Legal Studies Office (gls@cornell.edu) if missing more than three classes.
+Students must notify their instructor if they miss a class and notify the Dean of Students Office (law.dos@cornell.edu) if missing more than three classes.